ozanaygun/wordle_dqn/README.md

 To run the code:

+1, Download the jupyter notebook andd ataset
-Please download the requirements and run every cell in order.
+2, Run every cell in order